Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 - Penalties affect your final percentage and rating
 - A 10% penalty can drop EXCELLENT (95%+) to GREAT (<95%)
 - Multiple failed zones stack (up to 30% total penalty)
-- Practice zones individually in the editor's playtest mode

 ### Leaderboard Legal